garden-io/garden/docs/k8s-plugins/action-types/README.md

 # Action Configuration

 Each Garden plugins defines different "action types" that you can use with it.
-For example, the Kubernetes plugin supports `kubernetes` and `helm` action types (among others) that you can pick, depending on your use case.
+For example, the Kubernetes plugins support `kubernetes` and `helm` action types (among others) that you can pick, depending on your use case.

 Garden projects can utilize multiple action types and you can mix and match as needed.